-The Data Science in Local Government project seeks to map and understand the use of both novel data analysis techniques and internal, administrative, third party, and open data in local governments across Europe.
-The primary objective is to get more of an idea of where and why these technologies are being used.
+The Data Science for Local Government project seeks to map and understand the use of both novel data analysis techniques and novel data sources in local governments across Europe.
+The primary objective is to get more of an idea of where and why these technologies are being used, and what the impacts are.

-Participate in the Data Science in Local Government Survey
+Participate in the Data Science for Local Government Survey

 The survey will soon be available in French, Spanish and Italian in addition to the English version available above.

-If you would like more information, please contact Dr Jonathan Bright on email at firstname.lastname@example.org.
+If you would like more information, please contact Dr Jonathan Bright at firstname.lastname@example.org.

 More about the Data Science for Local Government study at the Oxford Internet Institute